-A study by scientists at Oxford and Edinburgh universities, published in Proceedings of the Royal Society B and covered by BBC News online and The Scientist, has shown that the parasite suffers significant penalties if it doesn’t match its own bodyclock to the day-night pattern of its host.
+A study by scientists at Oxford and Edinburgh universities, published in Proceedings of the Royal Society B and covered by BBC News online and TIME has shown that the parasite suffers significant penalties if it doesn’t match its own bodyclock to the day-night pattern of its host.
 That is, it effectively suffers jetlag.

 OxSciBlog asked co-author Dr Harriet McWatters of Oxford’s Department of Plant Sciences about the research and its implications for fighting disease.

 OxSciBlog: What made you think that the malaria parasite might be able to tell the time?

 Harriet McWatters: The symptoms of malaria (fever, chills) occur at regular intervals and usually at the same time of day.
 This is caused by the parasites emerging at the same time from red blood cells.
 This interval is always a multiple of 24 hours (48 or 72 hours in species that infect humans, and 24 hours in the rodent malaria we used in our study).

 In order for the individual parasites to co-ordinate themselves so precisely, both with each other and the time of day, a clock must be involved.